araix/Claude-artifacts/README.md

 **How to Use:**

 Simply click on the links to view the artifacts.
-You may need a specific application (e.g., a PDF reader, a text editor) to open some of them.
+You need to have Claude AI account to use the artifacts, free account will work fine.

 **Feedback:**

-If you have any feedback or questions, please feel free to [provide a way to contact you - e.g., "open an issue on this repository", or "contact me at [your email address]"].
+If you have any feedback or questions, please feel free to [contact me](https://araixrand.com/) "open an issue on this repository".

 ---